Connect with your neighbors over ideas and projects, not just complaints.

 How do you ask your neighbors?

 Most people don't read, or even receive, local newsletters.
 Some people protest Facebook for privacy concerns.
-Nextdoor does not feel welcome to everyone.
+Nextdoor does not feel welcoming to everyone.
 Flyering is a LOT of work.
 People are not looking to download and learn a new app, just to communicate with their neighbors.

 We propose A different type of communication system: